SLMillar/hobby-selector/en/step_1.md

 ![TODO - replace with embedded blocks](images/show-leds.png)

 You can click on each of the squares to draw your picture.
+White squares will be lit on the micro:bit.

 ![TODO - replace with embedded blocks](images/draw-icon.png)